Monday, April 23, 2018

 He also described a conversation he will have with fake Christians at judgement day. "'Lord, we spoke in your name, and performed miracles in your name, and practiced many good deeds in your name!'
 And then I will tell them, 'I never knew you.
 Get away from me.'"

 Bill K. Underwood is a Bible student and author of several books, including three 'bible friendly' novels on Amazon.
+You can help support this site by purchasing a book.

 Thursday, January 25, 2018